Hobby, Recreation, Social Clubs & Groups

 The Mid-Columbia Mopar car club meets on the third Thursday of the month and participates in the annual Show and Shine car show in May.
 Members receive discounts from several area auto parts stores.

-Mid-Columbia Volkswagen Club
+Mid-Columbia Volkswagen Enthusiasts

 Pacific Northwest Mustang Club